 What is the difference between geared and gearless container ships?

 Container vessels are categorized as geared or gearless based on crane availability.
-Geared ships, or lift-on/lift-off (LoLo) vessels, can access ports without cranes.
+Geared ships, (also called lift-on/lift-off (LoLo)) vessels, can access ports without cranes.
 Gearless ships are gaining prominence as port infrastructure improves worldwide.

 What infrastructure is crucial for the smooth operation of container terminals?